dis-xcom/reclass_tools/README.md

 Create 'environment' class
 --------------------------

-    # This is a PoC of creating the 'environment' class.
+This is a PoC of creating the 'environment' class.
-    # For CI tests, please generate your 'inventory.yaml' for step #3 and create
+For CI tests, please generate your 'inventory.yaml' for step #3 and create the cookiecutter template based on example template from /examples directory.

-    # the cookiecutter template based on example template from /examples directory.
+For this example will be used the 'cluster' model 'mcp11-ovs-dpdk.local' from 'mcp-baremetal-lab' repo.

-    # Below will be used 'cluster' model from 'mcp-baremetal-lab' repo
+All steps should be performed on the installed salt-master node, when all nodes have been generated with 'reclass.storage' state.

-    # and the cluster name 'mcp11-ovs-dpdk.local'.
+1. Create a context file with nodes list and 'linux.network.interface' configuration from the current reclass inventory.

-    # 1. Create a context file from the current reclass inventory:
+    reclass-tools show-context -d mcp11-ovs-dpdk.local parameters.linux.network.interface > /tmp/context-mcp11-ovs-dpdk.local.yaml

-    reclass-create-inventory-context -d mcp11-ovs-dpdk.local > /tmp/context-mcp11-ovs-dpdk.local.yaml
+2. Remove existing hardware-related 'linux.network.interface' object from 'cluster', 'system' and 'service' classes.

-    # 2. Remove existing hardware-related objects from 'cluster', 'system' and 'service' classes:
+WARNING!
+Make sure that you have created the context file with 'linux.network.interface' as a backup.

-    reclass-remove-key parameters.linux.network.interface /srv/salt/reclass/classes/cluster/physical_mcp11_ovs_dpdk
+    reclass-tools del-key parameters.linux.network.interface /srv/salt/reclass/classes/cluster/physical_mcp11_ovs_dpdk
-    reclass-remove-key parameters.linux.network.interface /srv/salt/reclass/classes/system/
+    reclass-tools del-key parameters.linux.network.interface /srv/salt/reclass/classes/system/
-    reclass-remove-key parameters.linux.network.interface /usr/share/salt-formulas/reclass/
+    reclass-tools del-key parameters.linux.network.interface /usr/share/salt-formulas/reclass/

-    # 3. Render the 'environment' class using example template based on cookiecutter:
+3. Render the 'environment' class using example template based on cookiecutter:

     git clone https://github.com/dis-xcom/reclass_tools ~/reclass_tools
-    reclass-render-dir -t ~/reclass_tools/examples/environment -o /tmp/environment -c /tmp/context-mcp11-ovs-dpdk.local.yaml  # You can add multiple YAMLs here
+    reclass-tools render -t ~/reclass_tools/examples/environment -o /tmp/environment -c /tmp/context-mcp11-ovs-dpdk.local.yaml  # You can add multiple YAMLs here

-    # 4. Check that the 'environment' has been created
+4. Check that the 'environment' has been created

     tree /tmp/environment/

-    # 5. Symlink 'environment' to the /srv/salt/reclass/classes
+5. Symlink 'environment' to the /srv/salt/reclass/classes

     ln -s /tmp/environment /srv/reclass/salt/classes

-    # 6. Add new class '- environment.mcp11-ovs-dpdk.local' to the classes/cluster/<cluster_model>/infra/config.yml
+6. Add new class '- environment.mcp11-ovs-dpdk.local' to the classes/cluster/<cluster_model>/infra/config.yml
-    # (edit the file manually for now)
+(edit the file manually for now)

-    # 7. Update the nodes for reclass inventory
+7. Update the nodes for reclass inventory

     salt-call state.sls reclass.storage